brimdata/zed/docs/language/operators/README.md

 As another variation, we'll also copy over the age of the matching person.
-By referencing only the field name rather than using `:=` for assignment, the original field name `age` from the opposite input is maintained in the results.
+By referencing only the field name rather than using `:=` for assignment, the original field name `age` is maintained in the results.

 The Zed script `left-join.zed`: